tohagan/stlive/README.md

 ### Configuration Options

 The first time you run this app it will create a **~/.stlive.config** file that defines common properties and plugins it will preconfigure in new apps.
 You can edit this file or use corresponding command line options to override these defaults.
 The properties are all documented with comments inside this file.
 You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
-For example, you can preconfigure defaults like your company's reversed domain name (com.mycompany) or a set of commonly used plugins.
+For example, you can preconfigure these defaults that new projects will inherit:

+- Your company's reversed domain name (com.mycompany)
+- A set of commonly used PhoneGap plugins
+- Your PhoneGap Build service user name and password
+- Watch directories used by `stlive serve`

 ### Known Issues